pletfix/docs/en/plugins.md

             |-services.php
 </pre>

-Note, the Dependency Injection entries of the plugin could be overridden by the application's `config/boot/services.php`.
+Note, the Dependency Injection entries of the plugin could be overwritten by the application's `config/boot/services.php`.

 <a name="views"></a>
 ### Views